On the Double Copy for Spinning Matter: Two matter lines from the BCJ construction

 \subsubsection{Spinless case}

-Once again, the simplest case is given by scalars sources.
-The tree-level QCD amplitude \eqref{eq:qcd bcj} in BCJ form can be taken from \cite{Luna:2017dtq}.
-Here we use the momentum conservation condition $k=q_{1}+q_{3},$ to write the the numerators, color factors and denominators in \eqref{eq:qcd bcj} as follows
+We first review the spinless case as considered in e.g. \cite{Luna:2017dtq}.
+The tree-level QCD amplitude \eqref{eq:qcd bcj} in BCJ form can be taken from there.
+We use the momentum conservation condition $k=q_{1}+q_{3},$ to write the the numerators, color factors and denominators in \eqref{eq:qcd bcj} as follows